HugCls/HugCls/README.md

-2024-10-22: "Memory is the scribe of the soul." - Aristotle
+2024-10-23: "Many have died; you also will die.
+The drum of death is being beaten.
+The world has fallen in love with a dream.
+Only sayings of the wise will remain." - Kabir